MicrosoftDocs/ATADocs/ATADocs/ata-technical-faq.md

 ATA has a bi-directional integration with SIEMs as follows:

 1. ATA can be configured to send a Syslog alert in the event of a suspicious activity to any SIEM server using the CEF format.
-2. ATA can be configured to receive Syslog messages for each Windows event with the ID 4776, from  [these SIEMs](configure-event-collection.md#siem-support).
+2. ATA can be configured to receive Syslog messages for Windows events from  [these SIEMs](configure-event-collection.md#siem-support).

 ## Can ATA monitor domain controllers virtualized on your IaaS solution?
 Yes, you can use the ATA Lightweight Gateway to monitor domain controllers that are in any IaaS solution.